Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Results for the non-rotating Gilt-TNR

 \subsection{Isotropic fixed point by the ``shooting'' method}

 Most of our work in this section will be for the 2D Ising model which is isotropic, i.e. has equal nearest-neighbor couplings $J_x=J_y$ (only in \cref{sec:anisotropy} we will consider the anisotropic case).
-We transform the partition function of the isotropic model to a tensor network.
-There are many ways to do this; we use the way detailed in \cref{app:init}.
+We transform the partition function of the isotropic model to a tensor network, as outlined in \cref{sec:TRG2D} and in more detail in \cref{app:init}.
 The resulting tensor $A_{\rm NN}(t)$ has bond dimension 2.
 We parametrize it by the reduced temperature $t=T/T_c$ where $T_c$ is the critical temperature.